luukvdmeer/os-routing/README.md

 Furthermore, the online Leaflet Routing Machine, which uses the OSRM API in the background, was tested.

+The steps are described for Ubuntu 16.04, but will with some modifications probably not be too different for other operating systems.

 ## GraphHopper
 ### Setup
 To setup the Graphhopper routing engine in the easiest way, you need a Java Runtime Environment (JRE).
 Once/if you have that, follow the following steps.